yevgenis-shapiro/terraform-local-environment/README.md

 🎯 Installation

-How to launch a setup : Pleace talk with me directly over the Linkedin
+How to launch a setup : Please talk with me directly

 🚀